populationgenomics/ClinvArbitration/docs/algorithm.md

 * Summarise

   * Retrieve the Submission and Variant files from NCBI's ClinVar FTP server.
 This is not done in code, but a bash script is provided with an example
-  * Re-summarise all submissions, saving the results as a JSON file
+  * Re-summarise all submissions, saving the results as a JSON file & a Hail Table
   * Filter the Table to all Pathogenic SNVs, and export the result as a VCF
   * Hail is used here as an intermediary to generate the VCF, but the process is not dependent on Hail and could be replaced with any other VCF generation tool.
 The VCF is used as an input to the next step, whilst the Hail Table would be available as a locus-indexed annotation source for a Hail bioinformatics pipeline.